pytorch/nestedtensor/examples/README.md

 $ ipython notebook --no-browser
 ```

-You can then use ipython to launch these notebooks and try them out!
+You can then follow the notebook server link to launch these notebooks and try them out!